mosait/Drone_Data_Analyzer/README.md

 ```
 docker compose -p drone -f ./docker/docker-compose.yml up --build

-OR If it was already build you can start/stop the application with the following command:
+OR If it was already build you can start/stop the application with the following commands:

 docker compose -p drone stop
 docker compose -p drone start